NIR-Prompt: A Multi-task Generalized Neural Information Retrieval Training Framework: Introduction

 Experimental results on eighteen public datasets and BEIR (the heterogeneous benchmark for testing the generalization ability of retrieval models)~\cite{beir} show that our method yields better in-domain multi-task, out-of-domain multi-task, and new task adaptation performance for the retrieval stage, reranking stage, and entire information retrieval pipeline compared to the traditional fine-tuning paradigm.
 The results also indicate that NIR-Prompt has a stronger ability to distinguish tasks and utilize essential matching signals shared by multiple tasks.
 Both of them are beneficial for improving the multi-task generalization ability.

-To sum up, our contributions are as follows: \begin{itemize} \item{} We propose a novel framework named NIR-prompt that decouples the process of signal capturing and signal combination to improve the generalization ability of NIR models for the retrieval stage, reranking stage, and entire information retrieval pipeline. \item{} We categorize multiple text matching tasks into three essential matching signals, i.e. exact matching, semantic matching, and inference matching, and use prompt learning to capture and exploit them for different tasks. \item{} We collect eighteen datasets from diverse text matching tasks, which can serve as a benchmark for the multi-task generalization ability of NIR models.
+To sum up, our contributions are as follows: \begin{itemize} \item{} {We propose that various text matching tasks have shared matching signals that can be used across different matching tasks and domains for information retrieval.
+These signals are essential for generalization in neural information retrieval models.} \item{} {We propose a novel framework named NIR-prompt to implicitly capture and combine the essential matching signals to improve the generalization ability of NIR models for the retrieval stage, reranking stage, and the entire information retrieval pipeline. } \item{} We collect eighteen datasets from diverse text matching tasks, which can serve as a benchmark for the multi-task generalization ability of NIR models.
 We evaluate our method on these datasets in three settings including in-domain multi-task, out-of-domain multi-task, and new task adaptation.
 Besides, we also test the zero-shot ability of our method on BEIR to further demonstrate the positive effect of our method on the generalization ability of NIR models.
-Code and datasets will be released at \url{https://github.com/xxx}. \end{itemize}
+Code and datasets will be released at \url{https://github.com/xsc1234/NIR-Prompt/tree/main/}. \end{itemize}